IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 ## Date Range Picker Component

-The Ignite UI for Angular Date Range Component displays a month-view calendar that lets the user pick a date range, consisting of start and end date.
-The calendar can be displayed using a toggle, shown at the leftmost part of the component, and has two modes - dialog(default) and dropdown.
-In addition, the component provides an advanced setup option, exposing two editable input fields where you can edit the dates.
-It supports locales and custom date formatting.
+The Ignite UI for Angular Date Range Component displays a month-view calendar that lets the end-user select a date range by defining its start and end date.
+The calendar UI is shown either in a dialog(default) or as a dropdown upon user interaction with the calendar icon that is part of the input field.
+In addition, the component provides an advanced setup option, exposing two separate editable input fields.
+The component supports locales and custom date formatting.

 <div class="sample-container loading" style="height:600px">
     <iframe id="basic-daterangepicker-iframe" src="{environment:demosBaseUrl}/scheduling/basic-daterangepicker" width="100%" height="100%" seamless="" frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>